aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-binary-image-using-otsu-method/_index.md

 A5: You can visit the Aspose.Note forum or contact their support team for assistance with any technical issues or inquiries.

-## Additional Frequently Asked Questions
+## Additional frequently asked questions

 **Q: How do I change the output format from PNG to JPEG?**
 A: Replace `SaveFormat.Png` with `SaveFormat.Jpeg` in the `ImageSaveOptions` constructor.